-After the launches in Toronto and Oslo, we are soon going live in London.
+After the launches in Toronto and Oslo, we are now live in London.
 Meet our new London ambassador, Ruth Spivey.

 Ruth Spivey is a well-known figure in the London wine world, having started the popular wine market Wine Car Boot among other things.
 We are extremely happy that Ruth has joined our team and she will build on the work that has been started by sommelier Caroline Fridolfsson who is moving back to Sweden later this month.